emberjs/rfcs/text/0230-simplify-qunit-testing-api.md

 * Where are the lines between QUnit and ember-qunit?
 * How can I use QUnit for plain JS objects?

-The way that `ember-qunit` uses to wrap QUnit functionality makes the division of responsiblity much harder to understand, and leads folks to believe that there is much more going on in `ember-qunit` than there is.
+The way that `ember-qunit` wraps QUnit functionality makes the division of responsiblity much harder to understand, and leads folks to believe that there is much more going on in `ember-qunit` than there is.
 It should be much clearer what `ember-qunit` is responsible for and what we rely on QUnit for.